pluralsight/guides/published/swift/protocol-oriented-programming-in-swift/article.md

 }
 ```

-What it tells us is that adopters of this protocol will be able to create an entity, assign it a name and retrieve its unique identifier by implementing the type method uid().
+What it tells us is that adopters of this protocol will be able to create an entity, assign it a name and generate its unique identifier by implementing the type method uid().

 ![one type can implement multiple protocols](https://raw.githubusercontent.com/pluralsight/guides/master/images/09ef0adf-93a6-4494-bf69-9173c5474c57.png)